-- a) in the case airline(s) designated by the Kingdom of the Netherlands: - (i) it is not established in the Territory of the Kingdom of the Netherlands under European Union Treaties or does not have a valid operating licence in accordance with European Union law, or - (ii) effective regulatory control of the Airline is not exercised or not maintained by the EU Member State responsible for issuing its Air Operator's Certificate or the relevant Aeronautical Authority is not clearly identified in the designation, or - (iii) the Airline is not owned, directly or through majority ownership, or is not effectively controlled by Member States of the European Union or the European Free Trade Association and/or by nationals of such States; - b) in the case an Airline is designated by the Republic of Zambia: - (i) it is not established in the Territory of the Republic of Zambia or has no valid operating licence in according with applicable law of the Republic of Zambia, or - (ii) effective regulatory control of the airline is not exercised or not maintained by the Republic of Zambia, or - (iii) the Airline is not owned, directly or through majority ownership, or is not effectively controlled by the Republic of Zambia and/or by nationals of the Republic of Zambia; - c) in case the Airline has failed to comply with the laws and regulations referred to in Article 13 (Application of Laws, Regulations and Procedures) of this Agreement; - d) in case the other Contracting Party is not maintaining and administering the standards set forth in Article 15 (Safety); - e) in the event of failure by such Airline to qualify before the Aeronautical Authorities of the Contracting Party assessing the authorization, under the laws and regulations normally and reasonably applied to the operation of International Air Services by these Authorities in conformity with the Convention; - f) in case the Airline otherwise fails to operate in accordance with the conditions prescribed under this Agreement. - 2.
-Unless immediate action is essential to prevent further non-compliance with paragraph 1 of this Article, the rights established by this Article shall be exercised only after consultation with the other Contracting Party.
-Unless otherwise agreed by the Contracting Parties, such consultations shall begin within a period of sixty (60) days from the date of receipt of the request. - 3.
-This Article does not limit the rights of either Contracting Party to withhold, revoke, limit or impose conditions on the operating authorization of an Airline or Airlines of the other Contracting Party in accordance with the provisions of Article 16 (Aviation Security).

-CHAPTER III
+a) in the case of the Airline(s) designated by the Kingdom of the Netherlands, when:

+(ii) effective regulatory control of the Airline is not exercised or not maintained by the EU Member State responsible for issuing its Air Operator's Certificate or the relevant Aeronautical Authority is not clearly identified in the designation.

+b) in the case of the Airline(s) designated by the United Republic of Tanzania, when:

+- (i) it is not established in the Territory of the United Republic of Tanzania or has no valid operating licence in accordance with applicable law of the United Republic of Tanzania, or - (ii) effective regulatory control of the Airline is not exercised or not maintained by the United Republic of Tanzania, or - (iii) the Airline is not owned, directly or through majority ownership, or is not effectively controlled by the United Republic of Tanzania and/or by nationals of the United Republic of Tanzania;

+c) in case that Airline has failed to comply with the laws and regulations referred to in Article 13 (Application of Laws, Regulations and Procedures) of this Agreement;

+d) in case the other Contracting Party is not maintaining and administering the standards set forth in Article 15 (Safety) of this Agreement;

+e) in the event of failure by such Airline to qualify before the Aeronautical Authorities of the Contracting Party assessing the authorization, under the laws and regulations normally and reasonably applied to the operation of International Air Services by these Authorities in conformity with the Convention; or f) in case the Airline otherwise fails to operate in accordance with the conditions prescribed under this Agreement.

+2. Unless immediate action is essential to prevent further noncompliance with paragraph 1 of this Article, the rights established by this Article shall be exercised only after consultation with the other Contracting Party.
+Unless otherwise agreed by the Contracting Parties, such consultations shall begin within a period of thirty (30) days from the date of receipt of the request.

+3. This Article does not limit the rights of either Contracting Party to withhold, revoke, limit or impose conditions on the operating authorization of an Airline or Airlines of the other Contracting Party in accordance with the provisions of Article 16 (Aviation Security) of this Agreement.